| Last Name | Frequency (in 2017) |

 4 Tóth / Tóthová

 This surname comes from Hungarian as well and it is the Hungarian name of Slav from Hungary.
-The most famous bearer of this surname is Matej Tóth, the Olympic champion in the 50 km walk.
+The most famous bearer of this surname is Matej Tóth, the Olympic champion within the 50 km walk.

 5 Nagy / Nagyová